BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-visual-modding.md

 >Note: you may have multiple versions installed on your PC {.is-success}

 > Blender is a free 3D modeling/animation software.
-Using plugins made for BG3 we can import/export GR2 files and edit them.
+Using plugins made for BG3 we can import/export the game's GR2 files and edit them.
 {.is-info}

 Once we have Blender installed, it's time to get some core plugins.